-Pointing to another dot I remarked, “And these grottos along the Tefo River are also quite remarkable.
+Pointing to a different dot I remarked, “These grottos along the Tefo River are also quite remarkable.
 Apparently there was a sizable monastic community there up until the 16th century.”

-“The Abba Nebero cave complex over here is particularly noteworthy because it contains a variation on the distinctive design element also found above the west door of Washa-Mikael.”
+“And the Abba Nebero cave complex over here is particularly noteworthy because it contains a variation on the distinctive design element found above the west door of Washa-Mikael.”

 “Are you familiar with the ruins on top of Mt.
-Yerar?”
+Yer’er?”
 Berhanu asked.

-“I’ve not yet made it there.”
-I said, folding my map up and stuffing it back into my pocket, “But I once dined with priests near Dukem whose tongues loosened after a few of cups of tala (traditional home brewed beer).
-They described the mountain as ‘sacred.’
-In no uncertain terms they told of how a king named Atsbaha ruled southern Abyssinia from there during the fourth century.”
+“I’ve not yet been up there.”
+I said, folding the map up and stuffing it back into my pocket, “But I once dined with priests from nearby Dukem, whose tongues loosened after a few of cups of tala (traditional home-brewed beer).
+They described the mountain as ‘sacred,’ and in no uncertain terms told me of how an Aksumite king named Atsbaha had stationed himself there during the fourth century.”

-According to tradition King Atsbaha co-ruled from 307 to 333CE with his brother Abreha.
-These brothers, amongst the most celebrated in Abyssinian history, were the first Abyssinian kings to officially adopted Christianity.
-Mention of them however produced a sudden differential expression in Professor Shiferaw’s face.
+According to this tradition King Atsbaha co-ruled from 307 to 333CE with his brother Abreha.
+These brothers, amongst the most celebrated in Ethiopia’s history, were the first to officially adopted Christianity.
+My mention of them however produced a sudden differential expression in Professor Shiferaw’s face.

 “Isn’t it conceivable though” I asked, “That an earlier structure lies beneath?”

-“Of course anything is possible,” He replied, “But historians are a cautious breed.
-Our reputations are attached to everything we say, and while we respect the priests, if their claims can’t be upheld scientifically we can’t admit them as fact.”
+“Of course anything is possible,” Shiferaw replied, “But historians are a cautious breed.
+Our reputations are attached to everything we say, and while we respect the priests’ claims, if these can’t be upheld scientifically then they can’t be admitted as fact.”

 Professor Berhanu then suggested, “Why don’t we investigate Mt.
-Yerar’s ruins together?”
+Yer’er’s ruins together?”

 “That would be fantastic!”
 I answered, barely able to contain my excitement.

 “There’s just one thing.”
-He said motioning towards a tattered vintage Toyota Mark II parked at the foot of the palace steps.
-“As you can see my vehicle isn’t quite fit for off road duty.”
+He said motioning towards a rather frayed Toyota Mark II parked at the foot of the palace steps.
+“As you can see my vehicle isn’t quite fit for off-road duty.”

-Nothing about the sedan’s hodgepodged appearance suggested that Professor Berhanu was exaggerating.
-But like Ethiopia and its professors, I too was on a budget, and there was no way that my wife was going to allow us to use the UN Land Cruiser for unofficial business.
+Nothing about the car’s appearance suggested that Professor Berhanu was exaggerating.
+But like Ethiopia and its professors, I too was also on a budget, and there was no way that my wife was going to allow us to use the U.N.
+Land Cruiser for unofficial business.
 Still, I couldn’t turn down the rare opportunity to team up with experts such as these.
 I’d just have to shell out the cash and rustle up a rental.